Creating the perfect email marketing strategy: What you need to know

 Decreasing unsubscribes and complaints can help improve your deliverability and ensure you’re sending engaging, valuable content to your subscribers.

-By applying subscriber feedback, you can create emails that are more useful to your subscribers, which could help you increase open, click-through, and conversion rates.
+By applying subscriber feedback, you can create more useful emails to your subscribers, which could help you increase open, click-through, and conversion rates.

-I will grow my email list to 100 subscribers by the end of the year by adding a sign up form to my website and reaching out to my personal connections and asking them to join my list.
+I will grow my email list to 100 subscribers by the end of the year by adding a sign-up form to my website and asking my personal connections to join my list.

 This is a great example of a SMART goal.
 It’s specific because it describes exactly what you’d like to do and how you plan to do it.
 Since it explains the number of subscribers you’d like to attain (100), it’s also measurable.